corvus-dotnet/Corvus.Tenancy/docs/adr/0001-tenants-will-not-inherit-their-parents-properties.md

 ## Decision

-We have determined that we will not allow properties of tenants to be inherited by their children.
+We have determined that we will not make properties of tenants available to their children by default.
+Applications which consume this library can implement that functionality for themselves if required - for example, by manually copying properties from parent to children when new tenants are created.

 Whilst property inheritance seems desirable from a development perspective - for example, creating temporary tenants for testing purposes, or setting up tenants for developers - it is likely to be less useful in envisaged production scenarios.